 One U.S. study showed that children with nonmedical vaccination exemptions were 35 times more likely to contract measles than vaccinated children.
 Another study showed a similar risk with pertussis (whooping cough).
 And several measles epidemics have been traced to religious communities that do not commonly practice vaccination.
 In Philadelphia in 1990-91, nine children died from measles centered in a religious community that shunned vaccination.

 - Feikin DR, Lezotte DC, Hamman RF, Salmon DA, Chen RT, Hoffman RE.
 Individual and community risks of measles and pertussis associated with personal exemptions to immunization.
 JAMA.
 2000;284:3145-3150.

 - Novak A. The religious and philosophical exemptions to state-compelled vaccination: Constitutional and other challenges.
-Accessed October 2, 2013.
+(1.8 MB).
+Accessed 1/24/2014.

 - Omer SB, Pan WK, Halsey NA, et al. Nonmedical exemptions to school immunization requirements: secular trends and association of state policies with pertussis incidence.
 JAMA.
 2006;296:1757-63.

 - Health Protection Agency.
 Agency publishes annual measles figures for 2008. http://www.hpa.org.uk/NewsCentre/NationalPressReleases/2009PressReleases/090206Agencypublishesannualmeaslesfiguresfor2008/ Accessed 1/24/2014.

 - Salmon DA, Haber M, Gangarosa EJ, Phillips L, Smith N, Chen RT.
 Health consequences of religious and philosophical exemptions from immunization laws: individual and societal risks of measles.
 JAMA.
 1999;282:47-53.